 Snowshoeing is a great way to enjoy the peace and quiet of a winter day.
 Snowshoes are available for rent at Fort Snelling and many other state parks, many Three Rivers Park District parks and nature centers, and at the Columbia Golf Course and Hiawatha Golf Course through the Minneapolis Park and Recreation Board.
 Or you can rent snowshoe to explore wherever you want from Hoigaards, the REI in Bloomington, or the University of Minnesota Center for Outdoor Adventure.

 Fat biking has been one of the fastest growing winter sports in recent years.
 But since fat bikes are quite an investment, renting before you consider buying is a great option.
 Check with your local bike shop to see if they offer rentals or demos, and keep an eye on events offered at local parks and trailheads.
 They occasionally hold demo days where manufacturers have bikes onsite to try.
-You can also rent fat bikes through the University of Minnesota Center for Outdoor Adventure or at the Brookview Golf Course in Golden Valley.
+You can also rent fat bikes through the University of Minnesota Center for Outdoor Adventure or at the Trailhead building at Theordore Wirth Park.

 Sledding and snow tubing

 Flying down a hill on a sled or snow tube is one of the simplest winter pleasures.
 The Three Rivers Park Districts offers sled rentals at many of their nature centers and snow tubing at Elm Creek.
-The Minneapolis Park and Recreation Board offers snow tubing at the Columbia Golf Course and Theodore Wirth Park.
+The Minneapolis Park and Recreation Board offers sledding at several parks and snow tubing at the Trailhead at Theodore Wirth Park.

 Get out and enjoy